shashanka-shekhar/Churn-Modelling/README.md

 Languages and libraries :

-This project uses python3, sklearn, numpy, pandas, imblearn, collections, joblib in jupyter notebook(Anaconda Distribution).
+This project uses python3, sklearn, numpy, pandas, imblearn, collections, joblib in kaggle jupyter notebook environment.

 Models and techniques used :